SEO Eblog by SEO Advantage, Inc.

-Part of our philosophy behind optimizing websites for the search engines is based in the fact that higher search rankings generallyxin_38080227094228151227 lead to higher revenues if your other site elements are done right.
+Part of our philosophy behind optimizing websites for the search engines is based in the fact that higher search rankings generally lead to higher revenues if your other site elements are done right.

 Good SEO most certainly leads to higher rankings.
 How high also depends on the quality of content, usability and the industry/keywords you’re optimizing for.